PixelCoda/Payup-Rust/README.md

 ## Description

 A synchronous + asynchronous payment library for processing payments with rust.
-Work in progress.
 Stripe is quasi-supported if you don't need the full api.

 I built this library due to a lack of synchronous payment libraries.
+Currently im only focused on features I need for another project.

 Roadmap:
 * 0.1.0: Quasi-Stripe Support